WellsGA/Doom-Scroll/README.md

 To do so, we have added the following game mechanics:

--a camera function where players can create screenshots during the standard round (the player's avatar will automatically be removed from the screenshot)
+-Screenshots: Players can create screenshots during the standard round (the player's avatar will automatically be removed from the screenshot) [currently under construction due to server limitations]

--a sign-in function, where players can complete tasks but attribute the completion to another player
+-Task Sign-In Forms: Players can complete tasks but attribute the completion to another player

+-Headlines: Players can share news headlines from questionable sources that may (or may not) provide hints about the true imposters

--a folder system containing both screenshots and the sign-in data, that can be called during the meeting phase to use as evidence
+-In-Meeting Folder System: A folder system containing screenshots, sign-in data, and news alerts that can be called during the meeting phase to use as evidence

 -an updated chatfeed that allows folder artifacts to be shared amongst players, as well as removes the chat limiter so that players can see everything posted from previous rounds during a match

--secondary win conditions (SWCs) that give players ulterior motives in their play (e.g. Blue is crewmate, but must also protect Red; Red is crewmate, but must also frame Yellow).
+-Secondary Win Conditions (SWCs): Secondary objectives that give players ulterior motives in their play (e.g. Blue is crewmate, but must also protect Red; Red is crewmate, but must also frame Yellow).
 Success or failure of SWCs will be shown to all players at the completion of the match.